 Do I have to wear a mask if I'm alone in my office?

-If you can close the door to your office and you are alone in the enclosed space, you can remove your face covering.
+If you can close the door to your office and you are alone in the enclosed space, you can remove your mask.

 Do I have to wear a mask indoors if I can maintain 6ft of physical distance from another person?

-Yes, per COCC requirements, face coverings are required indoors when two or more people are together, regardless of physical distance.
-Face coverings can be temporarily removed while eating and drinking indoors, per latest Oregon Health Authority (OHA) guidance.
+Yes, per COCC requirements, face masks are required indoors when two or more people are together, regardless of physical distance.
+Face masks can be temporarily removed while eating and drinking indoors, per latest Oregon Health Authority (OHA) guidance.
 Accommodations are available, also per OHA guidance.